RustFestEU/blog.rustfest.eu/_posts/2017-07-07-libz-blitz.md

 ---
 layout: post
-title: "Get Down and Dirty at the Libz Blitz Contest: Win Free Tickets to Zurich!"
+title: "Get In the swing with the Libz Blitz Contest: Win Free Tickets to Zurich!"
 authors:
   - hoverbear
 ---